opdavies/oliverdavies.uk/source/_posts/2018-05-06-creating-custom-docksal-commands.md

 I think it’s a great way to shorten existing commands, or to group multiple commands into one like in this case, and I can see a lot of other potential uses for it during local development and continuous integration.
 Also being able to run one command like `fin init` and have it set up everything for your project is very convenient and a big time saver!

+**Update:** I’ve submitted a [pull request][8] for this command to be added as a Docksal add-on.
+If accepted, it will be available to add to any project using `fin addon install phpunit`.

 ## Resources

 - [PHPUnit](https://phpunit.de)